SigurdSundberg/FYS3150/project5/README.md

 Memory    : 8.0GB DDR4-3200 DDR4 Soldered 3200MHz <br />
 Graphics  : Mesa Intel® UHD Graphics (ICL GT1) <br />

 Subfolder `cpp` includes a makefile for compiling the programs, in addition to the C++ code used for the calculations.
 The folder `scripts` includes the python scripts used to create the plots.

+No appropriate test where written as testing numerical methods directly can be trouble some, the comparison to the analytical solutions functions as the tests.

 ## Report
 In here the Latex file and the pdf for the report are included, in addition to the figures used.